 In Binghamton, New York, there are several options for detox centers.
-However, visiting a detox center may not be the best thing to do.
 Detox is definitely an essential step in your recovery journey, but it is only the first step.
-You need to immediately start a treatment program after you detox.
-It’s best to find a facility like The Recovery Village that offers detox as well as treatment.
+You may need to immediately start a treatment program after you detox.

 Recovery Meetings Near You

 You’ve gone through detox, you’ve finished a residential program and you even finished an outpatient program.
-You are not done.
+However, you still have a long road ahead.
 It is essential that you find a recovery program you can depend on in the long term.

 Alcoholics Anonymous (AA) MeetingsAlcoholics Anonymous is the first and most well-known 12-step recovery program.
 For over 80 years, Alcoholics Anonymous has been helping millions of people all over the world.
 Meetings give members an open and supportive environment in which they can share their feelings, thoughts and experiences with one another.
 There will always be a meeting you can attend with over 100,000 groups meeting all over the world.
 In the Binghamton area, there are several meetings.

 - Early Riser Group Where: First Baptist Church 91 Baldwin St. Binghamton, NY 13903

 - Our Primary Purpose Where: 113 Grand Blvd.
 Binghamton, NY 13905

 - Noon Daily Discussion Group Where: H 12 PM Saint Patrick’s School 50 Oak St. Binghamton, NY 13905